SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 • Aesthetic Appeal – White dental fillings closely match your tooth color.
 As such, they offer a more natural appearance than metal restorations.

-• Long-Lasting – Tooth colored materials in composites resist wear.
+• Long-Lasting – Tooth-colored materials in composites resist wear.
 They hold up even under constant stress and moderate pressure.

 • Minimally Invasive – Requires less removal of healthy tooth structure compared to other options.